 I used to think I couldn’t meditate.
-I tried to count my breaths but my mind would start wandering at around “3”.
+I tried to count my breaths but my mind would start wandering around the number 3.
 No matter what I did I couldn’t seem to turn my mind off.
 It even hurt to sit cross-legged on a cushion.
 I was sure that meditation was not for me.
 It was definitely for other people who were more calm by nature or more patient or more spiritual…

 Then I discovered active meditation.

 There are many forms of meditation.
 Whether walking in a labyrinth, sitting on a cushion, or even making a cup of tea, meditative practices help you calm your mind and be in the present moment.
 My favorite type of meditation involves guided imagery, active meditation, or visualization.
 This style of meditation is ideal for people who struggle with quieting their thoughts or sitting with their emotions.